 PARKING POLICY AND DRIVING REGULATION

-Southern Miss considers parking a privilege that may be revoked temporarily or permanently for justifiable reasons.
+The University considers parking a privilege that may be revoked temporarily or permanently for justifiable reasons.
 Notice will be given to individuals whose privileges have been revoked.
-Written notice will be sent to the individual’s address of record with the university.
+Written notice will be sent to the individual’s address of record with the University.
 Violations of this notice will result in immediate booting or towing.

 Reason for Policy/Purpose

 This policy is required for the effective communication of university policy regarding parking and driving regulation on campus as well as the appeal process and possible penalties.

 All members of The University of Southern Mississippi community.

 1.0 REVOCATION OF PARKING PRIVILEGES